glioympas/constella/README.md

 ## What it does?
 Constella will automatically publish your DB columns as public PHP constants after every successful regular Laravel php artisan migrate execution.

+In addition to that, you may also want to follow same logic on Model relations too and have them as constants.
+You can simply generate them with an artisan command.

 **Note**: This is mostly to be used for your new projects, since it can get quite cumbersome to refactor your current ones to follow that logic.

 ## What this is about?
-Wouldn't it be great for your developers, no matter if they are new to the project, or have been there for some time already, to be able to find where a specific DB column is used on the codebase, super fast?
+Wouldn't it be great for your developers, no matter if they are new to the project, or have been there for some time already, to be able to find where a specific DB column or relation is being used on the codebase, super fast?

 Think of it, that's extremelly powerful since almost everything is around data.

 That means:

-- Faster bug fixes
+- Faster & painless bug fixes
+- Faster & painless code refactorings
-- New developers can be more productive faster
+- New comers can ship faster
-- Faster / easier refactorings
+- Consistency & enhanced searchability

 And in general, more confidence on finding where things are being used in a large (or not) codebase.

 ### Example that describes the problem